Teaching rules

 Consultations may be arranged in advance with your teachers before the end of the Summer Term (before the examination period) – a consultation with a group of students is preferred to consultations with individual students.
 No consultations are provided by the department during the examination period.

-The sets of exam slides are available on the website of the department, including videos with teacher’s explanations.
+The sets of exam slides are available for downloading or browsing in online Smartzoom atlas on the website of the department, including videos with teacher’s explanations.